hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 Publications
 ======
-H.Savari, E.Zadehesmaeel, A.Nikfarjam - ”Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites,” 2024. under preparation
+H.Savari, A.Nikfarjam - ”Design and Fabrication of Patterned Flexible Electrode Using DC Sputtering and Shadow Mask,” 2024. under submision

-E.Zadehesmaeel, H.Savari, A.Nikfarjam - ”Design and Fabrication of a Wearable Electrochromic Display with 100 Pixels and a Seven-Segment Configuration,” 2024. under preparation

-H.Savari, A.Nikfarjam - ”Design and Fabrication of Superconducting, Stable, and Low-Cost Electrodes on Flexible Substrates,” 2024. under preparation

 <!--